This article originally appeared on VICE US.

 Don't feel too bad if if it's ever suggested that you've taken a blue pill.
 It's as hack a sentiment as "wake up sheeple" and red pillers are inextricably linked with impotent misogyny.

 Referencing the propensity for feminists, SJWs, and other disliked groups to dye their hair bright pastel colors, this insult is, itself, a splash of color usually thrown in to modify a base slur.

-Ever the gracious winners, Trump supporters celebrate electoral, legislative, or endorsement victories with BTFO which is shorthand for "blown the fuck out."
-This is as much a cheerful rallying cry amongst each other as it is a taunt to the defeated adversary.
+Ever the gracious winners, Trump supporters celebrate electoral, legislative, or endorsement victories with BTFO, which is shorthand for "blown the fuck out."
+This is as much a cheerful rallying cry among one another as it is a taunt to the defeated adversary.

 Referencing a few colleges' misguided efforts to soothe the burn of Trump's victory with offerings like puppies, hot chocolate, and coloring books, this insult insinuates that young people on the left are infantilized and ill-equipped to deal with issues outside of their familiar bubbles that challenge their worldview.